Fednov/f-crypto-legal/index.md

 **Last Updated: 2026-06-29**

+Your privacy is important to us.
 This Privacy Policy describes how **F_Crypto** ("the App") collects, uses, and shares information when you use our mobile application.

 ## 1. Information Collection and Use